AshrafSada/DynaFill/README.md

 # DynaFill
-Dynamic object filler for DotNet unit testing
+## Dynamic Object Generator and Filler

+for mock data testing in unit tests.

 DynaFill can fill object for any class object by passsing in an instance of the class to the `CreateTargetInstance` method.